Turning Flower Farming into a Side Hustle | What You Need to Know

 Focus on profitability

-managing boundaries
+Managing boundaries

 Setting boundaries is difficult for people with nurturing spirits, which encompasses a lot of flower farmers.
 We like to please and make others happy.
 Saying “no” is not as easy as it sounds.

 Revolving your products and sales outlets around your strengths and the demands of life is a large part of keeping the flower farming business at the side hustle level.
-Just because someone asks something of you doesn’t mean you have to say yes if it doesn’t fit within your ideals, capability or willingness.
+Just because someone asks you something doesn’t mean you have to say yes if it doesn’t fit within your ideals, capability or willingness.
 Having boundaries not only will help prevent you from becoming overwhelmed, it will also begin to build a community of your ideal customers.
-There is nothing wrong with not wanting to put together a bridal bouquet but instead wanting to have a farm stand at the end of your driveway, or vice versa.
+There is nothing wrong with not wanting to put together a bridal bouquet but instead wanting to have a farm stand at the end of your driveway or vice versa.

 Don’t be afraid to set those boundaries.